 Tellingly, Marc Raibert, CEO of world leading robotics firm Boston Dynamics, attended the 2017 Future Investment Initiative in Riyadh among other tech leaders.
 One of the firm's robots can be seen walking around in the YouTube conference video.

 Just via its very existence a robotic city could become a major tourist attraction as a kind of bonus.
-It could be very popular with children and families to "experience the future".
+It could be very popular with children and families to "experience the future" and have a focus on wonder and fun.

 The Middle East was an important cradle of civilization and it may be that a renaissance in science and the arts is in the making.
 Anything is possible.